Planets and Moons

 Hoth

 Arctic Tundra: Also known as Ice planets, Tundra planets have a frozen surface.
 Examples of planets with a Tundra environment are Hoth, Anteevy, and Ilum.
-These planets are the most uninhabited, but on planets such as Anteevy had Imperial officers living on the planet.
+These planets are the most uninhabited, but on planets such as Anteevy had Imperial officers lived on the planet.

 Swamp: Similar to Arboreal planets, Swamp planets have thick foliage.
 The differences come from the marshy surface below the foliage.
 Arboreal surfaces will be dry, while swamps will be a sea of wetlands and stagnant water.
 Examples would be Dagobah, Gentes, and Rishi.